 An application that is received after the license expiration date must be accompanied by the renewal late fee specified in section 148E.180 in addition to the applicable renewal fee.
 The application, renewal fee, and renewal late fee must be received by the board within 60 days of the license expiration date, or the license automatically expires.

-(a) If an application does not meet the requirements specified in subdivisions 3 and 4, the license automatically expires.
-A licensee whose license has expired may reactivate a license by meeting the requirements in section 148E.080 or be relicensed by meeting the requirements specified in section 148E.055.
+(a) A licensee whose license has expired may restore a license to active status by meeting the requirements in section 148E.080 or may be relicensed by meeting the requirements specified in section 148E.055.